Brusque Futebol Clube

 Brusque Futebol Clube, commonly referred to as Brusque, is a Brazilian professional club based in Brusque, Santa Catarina founded on 12 October 1987.

 History

-The club was founded on October 12, 1987, after Paysandu-SC and Carlos Renaux fused.
+The club was founded on 12 October 1987, after Paysandu-SC and Carlos Renaux fused.

 The club competed in the Campeonato Brasileiro Série C in 1988, being eliminated in the second stage.
 In 1989, Brusque competed in the Campeonato Brasileiro Série B, when the club was eliminated in the first stage.
 In 1992, Brusque won the Campeonato Catarinense, and the Copa Santa Catarina for the first time.

 In 2008, Brusque won the Copa Santa Catarina for the second time, after beating Joinville in the final.
 The club also competed in the same season's Recopa Sul-Brasileira, which they won after beating Londrina after a penalty shootout in the semifinals, and defeating Atlético Sorocaba 2–0 in the final.

+In 2010, Brusque won the Copa Santa Catarina for the third time, but suffered relegation from the Catarinense two years later.
+After returning to the top tier in the following year, they suffered another relegation in 2014, but returned to the first division in 2015 by winning the Campeonato Catarinense Série B.

+In 2019, Brusque won the Campeonato Brasileiro Série D, the first national title of their history.
+In the following year, they also achieved promotion in the Série C, returning to the second division after 36 years.

 Stadium

 The club usually plays its home games at Estádio Augusto Bauer, which is a stadium located in Brusque, and it has a maximum capacity of 5,000 people.